d-s-2803/html-realtime-editor/README.md

 HOW TO COMPILE :

-Store all the files in a folder named html-online-editor.
+Store all the files in a folder named html-realtime-editor.

 Double click on the file named "index" the extension of this file is html which direct the user to webpage directly.